-14. Training:
+14. Training

-All members of our workforce have been provided with, and signed to say that they have read and understood, Part 1 of KCSIE, (September 2018) and governors have been provided with and signed to say they have read and understood Part 2 of KCSIE (September 2018)
+All members of our workforce have been provided with, and signed to say that they have read and understood, Part 1 of KCSIE, [September 2020] and governors have been provided with and signed to say they have read and understood Part 2 of KCSIE [September 2020]

-All staff members will receive appropriate safeguarding and child protection training/briefings which will be regularly updated (minimum of yearly).
-In addition all staff members will receive safeguarding and child protection updates.
+All staff members will receive appropriate safeguarding and child protection training/briefings which will be regularly updated [minimum of yearly].
+In addition, all staff members will receive safeguarding and child protection updates.
 These will be done as part of staff meetings where safeguarding will be a standing item on the agenda of every staff meeting and full governors meetings.

-All staff will also, as part of our induction, be issued with information in relation to our Child Protection and Safeguarding Policy, key designated staff, Staff Code of Conduct, Part 1 of KCSIE (September 2018) Key contacts, and What to do if a Child discloses Abuse.
+All staff will also, as part of our induction, be issued with information in relation to our Child Protection and Safeguarding Policy, key designated staff, Staff Code of Conduct, Part 1 of KCSIE [September 2020], Key contacts, What to do if a Child discloses Abuse, and Recording concerns.